shadiahmad1997/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 ## DR Plan
 ### Pre-Steps:
-List steps you would perform to setup the infrastructure in the other region.
-It doesn't have to be super detailed, but high-level should suffice.
+List steps you would perform to setup the infrastructure in the other region. /nIt doesn't have to be super detailed, but high-level should suffice.

 ## Steps:
 You won't actually perform these steps, but write out what you would do to "fail-over" your application and database cluster to the other region.
 Think about all the pieces that were setup and how you would use those in the other region